pyladiesams/bootcamp-bringing-ML-models-into-production-intermediary-jun-aug2021/bootcamp/lesson4/lesson4_theory.md

 ## ML Best Practices

 **Scope**
-- define main goal
+- define the main goal
-- hypothesize solutions (visualize, understand, design)
+- ML solution development:
+    - visualize an ideal solution without any constraints
+    - understand how the problem is solved
+    - design with constraints in mind
-- end to end MVP iterations (rule based, ML modeling)
+- end to end MVP iterations

 **Code structure**
 - notebooks vs modular code